 What are some resources that human rights defenders can utilize right now?

-The funding that supports human rights work all comes from foreign and international sources—Open Society Foundation, Amnesty International (Mongolia), European Union human rights programs, etc—but these are more geared towards policy advocacy, monitoring and reporting.
-In terms of help for HRDs at risk, the National Human Rights Commission has a website, which has a number that the defenders can call if they need assistance.
-There is also a national centre against violence, which is focused mainly on domestic and gender-based violence that people can use for support.
+The funding that supports human rights work all comes from foreign and international sources—Open Society Foundation, Amnesty International (Mongolia), European Union human rights programs, etc—but these are more geared towards policy advocacy, monitoring, and reporting.
+In terms of help for HRDs at risk, the National Human Rights Commission has a website, that has a number that the defenders can call if they need assistance.
+There is also a National Center Against Violence, which is focused mainly on domestic and gender-based violence that people can use for support.
 OT Watch has the resources for a webpage that will bring all of the information concerning civil society support, as well as national and international resources to one place.
-But due to COVID-19 we have seen some delays.
+But due to COVID-19, we have seen some delays.
 We are hoping that the state participates in our efforts, as it extends support to the Lifeline Embattled CSO Assistance Fund at the international level.

 What are your expectations of the state for 2022, especially while we still have this positive buzz and momentum for being the first Asian country to adopt such a law?

 Mongolia is good at adopting laws and then forgetting about them.
 As defined by international consultants, it has a good body of law but no implementation.
 Human rights defenders will need to take advantage of this situation to push for tangible developments.
 It is also important that we establish proper monitoring techniques for how this law is applied, especially looking at changes in the behavior of government authorities and law enforcement concerning their attitudes and interactions with HRDs.
 For example, monitoring the training of police forces, making sure that these laws are explained to the judiciary, etc. We also need to make sure that they have the budget to support an independent protection mechanism as well as all other agencies that will be involved in the protection of HRDs.
 There is a specific provision that talks about how the government must act, so we can use that to push for movement.